What Is a Mortgage Loan Officer?

 Can I choose my own mortgage loan officer?

-You can select your own mortgage loan officer by researching multiple lenders and loan officers who work for them.
-The CFPB recommends contacting several lenders and several loan officers to explore your options.
+You can choose your own mortgage loan officer by researching multiple lenders and loan officers who work for them.
+The Consumer Financial Protection Bureau (CFPB) recommends contacting several lenders and several loan officers to explore your options.

 What if I'm not happy with my mortgage loan officer's service?